 Also, encouraging violence by sharing content that glorifies harming others or yourself is prohibited.

 3. Illegal content or behavior

 When you display content that’s illegal and punishable by law, Snapchat bans your device.
 Examples are:

 - Promoting hate speech and extremism in your content.

-- Deceptive behaviors like pretending to be someone else, spamming, or manipulative content.
+- Deceptive behaviors include pretending to be someone else, spamming, or manipulating content.

 How will you know your device is banned by Snapchat?

 You will know your device is banned from Snapchat when: